shubhamksawant/lab/home-lab.md

 - HTTP request panels show traffic spikes during load tests
 - You can create and modify dashboard panels
 - Metrics update in real-time as you use the application

+**🔧 Troubleshooting:** If you encounter issues, refer to our [Troubleshooting Guide](docs/troubleshooting.md) for step-by-step solutions and diagnostic commands.

 ### Understanding Production Monitoring